Nicolas-Fernandez/GeVarLi/README.md

 - **bwa**: faster _(default config)_
 - **bowtie2**: slower, sensitivity requiried could be set _(see below "Bowtie2" options)_

-_Final file names allow you to keep track which tools was used_

 #### Consensus ####